Every small business owner needs to know the four types of intellectual property. The four forms of intellectual property rights are:

 Designating Trademark Protection

-Trademark protection can be an important asset to your business – it allows you to distinguish the goods or services your business provides as opposed to other businesses in your particular field.
-An experienced trademarks attorney can help you with anything from figuring out if your mark qualifies for trademark protection to registering a trademark with the USPTO to helping you in the event that some else uses your trademark.
+Trademark protection is a vital asset to your business, as it allows you to distinguish the goods or services you provide from other businesses in your field.
+An experienced trademark attorney can help you figure out if your trademark qualifies for trademark protection.
+They can also help register your trademark with the USPTO and sue if someone else uses your trademark without permission.